The Bell Witch Web Site

 Question: Why was the entity nice to Lucy Bell but mean to John and Betsy Bell?

-Answer: I don't feel the entity was nice to any of the Bells.
+Answer: I don't feel that the entity was nice to any of the Bells.
 I think the entity tried to negatively impact the souls of everyone involved, and did so using each person's "path of least resistance."
 In other words, it worked on each individual person's weak spots to gain "control" over them.
-While we know that the entity sang and gave grapes and hazelnuts to Mrs. Bell when she was sick, we must not forget that her children and husband were beaten within inches of their lives at the same time--and there was nothing Mrs. Bell could do to stop it.
-Did those grapes and hazelnuts really taste that good?
-Eating grapes and nuts from the same hand that beats my children seems a little "bittersweet" to me--pardon the pun.
-Let's think about this.

-Mrs. Bell was reportedly a strong woman, hard worker, and had given birth to nine (9) children.
-To say that Mrs. Bell wasn't in good physical condition, or had a low physical pain threshold, would be unfounded.
-John Bell, Jr. was a big man--around 6'3 and 240 lbs.
+Mrs. Bell reportedly was a strong woman, hard worker, and had given birth to seven (7) children.
+It would be absurd to say that she wasn't in good physical condition, or that she had a low threshold for physical pain.
+John Bell, Jr. was a big man, supposedly standing at 6'3.
 He was a military man and fought in the battles of Horseshoe Bend and New Orleans.
-To say that John Bell, Jr. wasn't in good physical condition, or had a low physical pain threshold, would be unfounded.
-The entity never physically abused Mrs. Bell or John Bell, Jr., but abused them EMOTIONALLY by forcing them to watch other family members get abused physically.
-The strongest attributes of Mrs. Bell and John, Jr. were their bodies; hence, the creation of EMOTIONAL trauma would have inflicted the most overall "pain" on them.
-In fact, the entity even told John, Jr. that it could inflict no greater pain on him.
+It would be absurd to say that John Bell, Jr. wasn't in good physical condition or had a low threshold for physical pain.

-Now let's take a look at John Bell and his daughter, Elizabeth "Betsy" Bell.
-Mr. Bell was beyond his physical prime, had never fought in a war, was tall and thin, and did very little labor on the farm (they owned slaves).
-Although large in physical stature, Betsy Bell was in the prepubescent stage when the abuse started and had not bore any children.
-John and Betsy Bell made easy physical targets for the entity, as their physical strength and pain thresholds were lower than their emotional thresholds; hence, the creation of PHYSICAL trauma would have inflicted the most overall "pain" on them.
+Now, let's contrast Lucy Bell and John, Jr. with John and Betsy Bell.
+Mr. Bell was nearing 70 years of age, well beyond his physical prime, and did relatively little physical labor on the farm (they owned slaves).
+Betsy Bell was only in the prepubescent stage when the abuse started.
+She also hadn't done much physical labor and had yet to give birth to a child.
+John and Betsy Bell made easy "physical" targets for the entity because their physical strength and pain thresholds were much lower than their "emotional" thresholds; hence, PHYSICAL trauma would inflict the most pain on them.

-The path of least resistance, or "weak point," in some people is the mind; while in others, it is the body.
-The entity followed whatever path it needed to take (physical or emotional) to inflict pain and negatively impact the souls of everyone involved.
+The path of least resistance, or "weak point," is emotional in some people and physical in others.
+The entity followed whatever path it needed to take (physical or emotional) to inflict pain and negatively impact everyone involved.

 For more information on Lucy Bell, see the Biographies page.